innocenzi/rename/README.md

 Note the following scenarios:

-- If you completely delete a line, the operations will be canceled.
+- If you completely delete a line, all operations will be canceled.
 - If you rename multiple files with the exact same name, the last one will take over and the previous ones will be deleted.
-- If you are deeply renaming paths and have renamed the a shared base directory, you need to update other related paths accordingly.
+- If you are deeply renaming paths and have renamed a shared base directory, you need to update other related paths accordingly.

 &nbsp;